ECS-CS/TechStars/JS.md

 let car3 = "BMW";
 ```
 4. An array can hold many values under a single name, and you can access the values by referring to an index number.
-5. Using an array literal is the easiest way to create a JavaScript Array.

 Syntax:
 ```javascript